Whether you live in a Ranch, Cape, Colonial or Tudor, many problems are common to certain house types.

 Known for wide front porches and dignified good looks, the American foursquare emerged in the late 19th Century as a restrained alternative to more ornate Victorians.
 Their boxy shape and pyramidal roofs give them an unmistakable profile—and make them hard to keep comfortable.

-- Foursquares often feature an undefined thermal boundary at the third floor level – there is no clear separation for hot and cold with the attic the attic
+- Foursquares often feature an undefined thermal boundary at the third floor level – there is no clear separation for hot and cold with the attic

 - They frequently have old plaster walls with little or no insulation